Armature/dump_memory/README.md

 Left: Dump raw file, Right: Source code

-Multiple line comments are not ignored and loaded to memory.
+Multi-line comments are not ignored and loaded to memory.

 2. Single Line Comment